openedx/open-edx-proposals/oeps/processes/oep-0056-architectural-process.rst

 Advisory Process Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The final artifact of the Advisory Process should be an Architectural Decision Record document checked in to a repository relevant to the decision.
+The final artifact of the Advisory Process is an Architectural Decision Record document checked in to a repository relevant to the decision.
 Prior to that, however, we suggest as a best practice using Github's Issues and Pull Request tooling to conduct the Advisory Process.
 The advantage of doing so is that Issue/Pull Request comments remove the burden of recording who gave particular advice, and allow us to have threaded, focused conversations about various aspects of ADR.

 Note that this section is GitHub-specific because that's where the Open edX platform's code resides.
 The idea of "issues" and "pull requests" is otherwise portable to other version control platforms.